 So the fundamental difference between these models lies in a fact that with the CPC one a publisher is certain about what revenue he can generate with a fixed price for a mobile ad clickthrough, with CPM he does not.
 The weak point of the CPC model is a click fraud, when dishonest publishers artificially generate revenue via automated scripts that “click” on ads placed inside their inventory.
 The weak point of CPM model is that view counts isn’t always accurate and this ongoing issue has lead to the Mobile Web Advertising Measurement Guidelines establishing.

-The ultimate decision about what business model to choose should be made by each publisher individually after careful analysis of ad networks he’s considering to work to monetize his mobile or desktop inventory.
+The ultimate decision about what business model to choose should be made by each publisher individually, after careful analysis of ad networks he’s considering to work to monetize her or his mobile or desktop inventory.

 What’s the best way to target mobile advertising campaigns?

 Targeting is a crucial part of any mobile ad campaign, having well written text or well designed graphic creatives is not enough to launch a successful advertising campaign.
 If your ad misses people that may find its message compelling to act on and at the right time, you’re wasting your advertising budget.

 There are number of parameters that influence what audience a mobile ad will reach.

 - time of a day

 To define the best strategy for mobile ad campaign targeting you need to define what mobile users you want to reach.
 The more accurate profile of a mobile audience you manage to build, the more precise your ad campaign targeting will be.
 The ideal audience profile should contain information about such things as where do people live, their gender, age, mobile devices they use and what habits and interests they express on social media platforms such as Facebook, Twitter or Google.